sashianl/sample_service/README.md

 ```

 In this case, a validator would need to be assigned to the `temperature` and `location`
 metadata keys.
-Validators are `python` callables that accept the value of the key as the only
+Validators are `python` callables that accept the key and the value of the key as
-argument.
-E.g. in the case of the `temperature` key, the argument to the function would be:
+callable parameters.
+E.g. in the case of the `temperature` key, the arguments to the function
+would be:

 ```
-{"measurement": 1.0,
+("temperature", {"measurement": 1.0, "units": "Kelvin"})
- "units": "Kelvin"
- }
 ```

 If the metadata is incorrect, the validator should return an error message as a string.
 Otherwise